boshtannik/embedded-nano-mesh/README.md

     }
 ```
 During sending of message you can regulate the distance that the packet will be able to
-make - by configuring the `lifetime` during making the send
+make - by setting the `lifetime` parameter.
-of the message.
 For example:
 - setting `lifetime` to 1 will limit the message's reach to the nearest devices in the network.
 - setting `lifetime` to 10 will make the packet able to pass 10 nodes before being destroyed.